Welcome to Chiang Mai, where the vibrant culture and picturesque landscapes are enough to take your breath away.

 Make sure you get one that fits snugly around your mouth and nose and doesn’t allow any toxic particles to get in.

 Another good way to help reduce the harmful effects of the burning season in Chiang Mai is to purchase an indoor air filter.

-These devices simply fit into your air conditioning unit and filter out the harmful particles providing you with purer air.
 You can purchase one of these online or in a local shop in Chiang Mai.

 4. Stay Indoors

 Finally, probably the best way to protect yourself from the harmful air is to simply stay indoors as much as possible.

 This helps protect you from the polluted air and you can find some respite from the hot temperatures outside.

 Staying indoors, coupled with an indoor air filter, is the best way to deal with burning season in Chiang Mai.